grandwazir/Reservation/readme.md

 ### Getting Reservation

-The best way to install DynamicMOTD is to use the direct download link to the latest version:
+The best way to install Reservation is to use the direct download link to the latest version:

     http://downloads.james.richardson.name/public/binaries/reservation/Reservation.jar